Life Insurance - Human Resources at Ohio State

 Ohio State provides access to exceptional benefits that support your health and financial goals as part of your total rewards package.
 Life insurance gives you and your family financial security.
 A variety of life insurance options are available.
 The university pays the full cost of Group Term Life Insurance (GTLI) for eligible faculty and staff.

 As an eligible Ohio State employee, you are automatically enrolled to receive university-paid life insurance coverage based on your annual base salary.
 GTLI provides coverage in the amount of 2.5 times your annual regular base pay, to a maximum of $250,000 (subject to the age reduction formula).
 Ohio State pays the full cost of this benefit.
-The benefit is administered by Minnesota Life.
+The benefit is administered by Minnesota Life, an affiliate of Securian Financial.

 Eligible employees must designate beneficiaries.
-Sign in to Employee Self Service to change your designated beneficiaries at any time via eBenefits.
+Go to Workday and click “Change Beneficiaries” under Benefits to change your designated beneficiaries at any time.

 Accidental Death and Dismemberment Benefit

 In the event of death due to an accident, this benefit provides an additional 2.5 times your annual regular base pay to a maximum of $250,000 (subject to the age reduction formula).
-This benefit provides for one-half of the Group Term Life Insurance benefit (subject to the age reduction formula) for the loss of one body part (hand, foot or eye).
+This benefit provides for one-half of the GTLI (subject to the age reduction formula) for the loss of one body part (hand, foot or eye).
 In the event of the loss of two or more body parts (hand, foot or eye), this benefit provides the full value of the GTLI benefit (subject to the age reduction formula).

 Accelerated Death Benefit